psychopy/psychopy-edi-survey/README.md

 This repository stores the anonymised data and data analyses for the survey sent out by *PsychoPy* to gauge equity, diversity, and inclusion among its own user base.
 But the raw data is not stored here.

 Assuming you have access to the raw `.csv` file,[^1] the `.qmd` files must be run in a particular order in order to render the appropriate output.
 Run the `tidyingAndFormatting.qmd` file first.
-Then run both `summariesAndVisualisations.qmd` and `codebook.qmd`, but not necessarily in that order.
+Then run both `codebook.qmd` and `index.qmd`, but not necessarily in that order.

 If you do not have access to the raw `.csv` file, then you just need either to run `Render Website` (under the `Build` tab in *RStudio* or run `quarto render` in the *Terminal*.